phanturne/metadachi/README.md

 - Upload and process various file types (yes, even that PDF you've been avoiding)
 - View original source contents without the existential dread
+- Firecrawl integration for web page parsing
 - 🚧 Bulk file uploads and URL processing (for the overachievers)
-- 🚧 Firecrawl integration for web page parsing (fancy!)

 ### 🤖 AI-Powered Insights